roxyboy/microensemble_TWA/README.rst

 microensemble_TWA
 =================

-A repository for Jupyter notebooks analyzing the thickness-weighted averaged (TWA) eddy-mean flow interaction using 24 ensemble members with micro initial conditions.
+A repository for Jupyter notebooks analyzing the thickness-weighted averaged (TWA) eddy-mean flow interaction using 48 ensemble members with micro initial conditions.

-The Python environment used for this analysis is given in the `yaml file <environment_xlayers.yml>`_.
+The Python environment used for this analysis is given in the `yaml file <environment_xgcm.txt>`_.